 An Italian woman, Alessandra Pacchieri, was heavily pregnant when she travelled to the UK for a flight attendant training course.
 She had a mental health episode and the Essex authorities thought fit to sedate her and remove her baby girl.
 She got to see her daughter twice before the child was given up for permanent adoption.
 The baby girl is now 15 months old, and Pacchieri is still fighting for custody of her child.
+The issue is so complex and is at the verge of becoming a neighbourhood fiasco that a law firm, Vanden Heuvel & Dineen in Dodge County, had to be involved.

 That would be until you’ve heard the rest of the story.
 Pacchieri has a history of bipolar disorder.
 (No, no, keep reading.)
 She already has had two children aged 11 and 14, who, too, were removed from her care because she refused to take her medication.
 Funny thing is, the company that green lit her flight attendant application to them, Ryanair, looked past her history of mental illness, despite a criterion for the applicants to be in “good mental health”.